chrisgdouglas/delete-and-resend/README.md

 # delete-and-resend
-SillyTavern Extension: Delete &amp; Reset
+SillyTavern Extension: Delete &amp; Resend

 Did you just spend twenty minutes crafting the perfect response in your current roleplay, only to have the API endpoint time out?